20 Meal Prep Hacks That Can Reap Some Serious Nutrition Benefits

 Tip: If you want a hard avocado to ripen more quickly, place it in a paper bag on the kitchen counter for a few days.
 Don’t refrigerate!

 Give spinach some heat

 Fun fact: Cooked spinach is higher in iron, calcium, and magnesium than raw spinach.
-(Learn about the rest of spinach’s awesome health benefits.)
 The reason?
 Heat helps to release these minerals from compounds they are bound to so your body can absorb them better.
 When cooking spinach, use gentle heat, suggests Brissette.
 “That will keep the more delicate vitamins intact,” she says.

 Tip: Steam, microwave, or use other methods that use lower heat to heat your spinach and never submerge your spinach in water.

 Go whole with your veggies